stormid/components/packages/cookie-banner/measurements.md

 # Measurements

-If a Google Analytics tid configuration option is passed in when initialising the Cookie Banner instance, the following data will be passed to the Analytics account using the Google Measurement API.
+If a Google Analytics tid configuration option is set when initialising the Cookie Banner instance, the following data will be sent to the Analytics account using the Google Measurement API.